 - Bed bugs do not discriminate.
 They don’t care if you are rich or poor or dirty or clean.
 A swanky five star hotel is just as likely to have bed bugs as the seedy no-tell motel down the street.

 - Bed bugs may be icky but they are not dangerous.
-According to a recent survey conducted by the National Pest Management Association, the fear of getting bitten was at the top of the list of concerns associated with getting bed bugs.
+According to a recent survey conducted by the National Pest Management Association, the fear of being bitten was at the top of the list of concerns associated with getting bed bugs.
 Bed bugs have not been proven to transmit any disease and their bites are relatively painless.
-The typical reaction is a red swollen bump that occurs at the site of the bite with perhaps some itching, while it is estimated about 40% of the population does not react to bed bug bites at all.
+The typical reaction to a bed bug bite is a red swollen bump that occurs at the site of the bite with perhaps some itching, while it is estimated about 40% of the population does not react to bed bug bites at all.
 In rare cases, moderate to severe allergic reactions can occur.

 Packing and Checking In